Asafa Powell: 2006–2007: Worldwide success

 However, Powell did help to win the silver medal in the 4 × 100 m relay race.
 Running the anchor leg for the Jamaican team, he came from fifth and passed Great Britain at the line to help record a Jamaican national record of 37.89 s.
 The United States meanwhile took gold.

 On 9 September 2007, in the opening heats of the IAAF Grand Prix in Rieti, Italy, Powell ran a new world record time of 9.74 s (+1.7 m/s) in the 100 m, thus fulfilling the promise he had made earlier after his bronze medal in Osaka, that he would break the record by the end of the year.
 This was intended to make up for the disappointment of not becoming World Champion.
 Remarkably, Powell eased up in the final few metres of his record-setting run, indicating that he was saving his strength for the final.
 In the final itself, Powell finished in 9.78 s (0 m/s windspeed) and bettered his semi-final time when adjusted for wind assistance.

-Unfortunately, Powell ended his season on 30 September with a left hamstring injury, which came about while running in the lead of the 200 m race at the Super Track & Field meet in Yokohama, Japan.
+Powell ended his season on 30 September with a left hamstring injury, which came about while running in the lead of the 200 m race at the Super Track & Field meet in Yokohama, Japan.
 Powell finished 2007 with a total of five IAAF Grand Prix event wins, plus his second consecutive World Athletic Final 100 m win, with yet another championship record.
 For the third consecutive year Powell won the Caribbean And Central American (CAC) Male Athlete of the Year award.
 Powell closed the year receiving the IAAF Performance of the Year award, for his 9.74 s world record, and was ranked second in the world.